KivalEvan/BeatSaber-MapCheck/README.md

 by **Kival Evan#5480**

-## Features

-Map tools to spot specific error, and map stats per each difficulty in one place.

 ## How to use

-Visit the [github.io page](https://kivalevan.github.io/BeatSaber-MapCheck/) or download a copy and run `index.html` locally on any browser.
+Visit the [github.io page](https://kivalevan.github.io/BeatSaber-MapCheck/), more information in the [GitHub Wiki](https://github.com/KivalEvan/BeatSaber-MapCheck/wiki).

+## Development

+Clone or fork the project and install dependencies with `npm install`, then run the development server with `npm run dev`.

 ## Planned

 -   Rewrite swing detection
--   Basic parity check
 -   Save tools parameter

 ## Known Issues